Resurrecting Address Clustering in Bitcoin: Impact on Blockchain Analyses

-For our first example we evaluate the impact of our enhanced clustering on analysing payment flows from darknet markets to exchanges, using address tags from the GraphSense tag pack to identify relevant clusters.
-The tag pack contains address tags for \num{117} exchanges and \num{15} darknet markets.
+We evaluate the impact of our enhanced clustering on analysing payment flows from darknet markets to exchanges.
+Such analyses are potentially relevant for cybercrime researchers, economists, regulators or law enforcement, highlighting the importance of address clustering for a variety of use cases.
+To identify relevant intermediaries, we use address tags in the GraphSense tag pack for \num{117} exchanges and \num{15} darknet markets.

 We extract the value of all outputs in transactions initiated by a darknet market that are sending bitcoins to an exchange, comparing the transaction volume calculated using our base clustering to that of our enhanced clustering.
-The median increase in output value across all \num{15} exchanges amounts to \SI{13.86}{\percent}.
-Overall, the total amount of bitcoins flowing from the darknet markets to exchanges increases from BTC \num{821500} to BTC \num{961519} (a \SI{17}{\percent} increase).
-An overview of each individual market's increase in transaction volumes is presented in \Cref{tab:darknet-market-volumes} in the appendix.
+The median increase in value sent across all \num{15} markets amounts to \SI{11.5}{\percent}.
+The total amount of bitcoins flowing from the darknet markets to exchanges increases from BTC \num{823839} to BTC \num{937330} (a \SI{13.8}{\percent} increase).
+We provide each individual market's increase in transaction volume in \Cref{app:darknet-exchanges}.